jkeohan/rctr-9-8-20/w01d02/nested-compnents.md

 ## Learning Objectives

+*   Break down an HTML layout into multiple Components
-*   Create and nest multiple Components
+*   Create reusable Components to be used in other design layouts
+*   Nest Components to implement the current design

 ## Components

-As we've explained Components are the fundamental building blocks of React and let you split the UI into independent, reusable pieces, and be able to use each one in isolation.
+As we've explained `Components` are the fundamental building blocks of React and let you split the UI into independent, reusable pieces, and be able to use each one in isolation.

-This is very similar to the way we write JavaScript functions in general.
+This is very similar to the way we write JavaScript functions.
 They are meant to be `independent` and `reusable`.
-By passing in `standardized` input they will return `standardized output`.
+By passing in `standardized` input they will return `standardized` output.

  Components behave under the same premise and, if configured to accept input, will return UI that is either includes the input or has influenced how the input is displayed.

- The input we will pass to a Component is called a `prop` and we will use them extensively in any React app we build.
+ The input we pass to a Component is called a `prop` and we will use them extensively in any React app we build.

 ### Nested Components